 About Tim

-Dr. Tim O’Connell is a Professor of Recreation and Leisure Studies who specializes in outdoor recreation, outdoor education and outdoor leadership.
-Tim’s research examines the topics of sense of community in groups of people engaged in outdoor activities, sense of place, mental health impacts of participation in outdoor pursuits and reflective practice (with a focus on reflective journaling).
-He is the co-founder of Brock Basecamp, an outdoor orientation program for incoming students.
+Dr. Tim O’Connell is a Professor and Chair of Recreation and Leisure Studies who specializes in outdoor recreation, outdoor education and outdoor leadership.
+Tim’s research examines sense of community in groups of people engaged in outdoor activities, sense of place, mental health impacts of participation in outdoor pursuits and reflective practice (with a focus on reflective journaling).
+He is the Chair of Outward Bound Canada’s Research Advisory Committee and a member of the Research Committee for the Coalition for Education in the Outdoors.

 Gary Pickering